Gamification in HR

 Fire Tiger is fully in line with this vision of the scope of gamification in the enterprise and offers its expertise through a tool specifically designed to manage performance and engage employees through gamification.

-Also find the articles: an introduction to gamification, integrating gamification in the enterprise, engagement profiles and levers, gamifying challenges.
+You'll also find the following articles: an introduction to gamification, integrating gamification in the workplace, engagement profiles and levers.